petrpleshachkov/hazelcast/docs/design/sql/11-sorting.md

 for them.

 However, we assume that we always have indexes supporting query ordering.
 Therefore, a sorting on the local member comes for free from the indexes.
-If there is no supporting index, an exception is thrown.
+If there is no supporting index, an engine throws an exception.

+To support sorting by multiple fields, an engine requires a matching (on the same fields) composite index.

 The sorting feature will work on both on-heap and off-heap IMap data structures.

 ##### Non-goals

-Currently the sorting will only work if there is/are index(es) supporting the query ordering.
-Otherwise an exception will be thrown.
+Currently, the sorting will only work if there is/are index(es) supporting the query ordering.
+Otherwise, an exception will be thrown.
 It means we don't perform sorting on the local member and don't need a memory management to control memory consumption by memory-intensive sorting operation.
 However, sorting pre-sorted sub-results coming from cluster members and returning a user globally ordered results is a goal.